- Academic Affairs

-The 2016-2017 President’s Symposium and White Paper Project topic has been selected!
-During the upcoming academic year, the University of Maryland, Baltimore will discuss the best ways for the University to prepare students for entrepreneurial careers.
-Special attention will be paid to technology transfer, social entrepreneurship, and private practice.
+During the 2016-2017 academic year, the University of Maryland, Baltimore examined the best ways for the University to prepare students for entrepreneurial careers — with an emphasis on technology transfer and social entrepreneurship.

-During the 2014-2015 academic year, the University of Maryland, Baltimore examinined ways to better work with constituents and create community-based engagement partnerships.
-The President’s Fellows provided UMB senior leadership with an implementation strategy that defined and synthesized the UMB students’ vision of a university-based community engagement center.
+During the 2014-2015 academic year, the University of Maryland, Baltimore examined ways to better work with constituents and create community-based engagement partnerships.
+The President’s Fellows provided UMB senior leadership with an implementation strategy that defined and synthesized the UMB students’ vision of a University-based community engagement center.

 This topic was a joint partnership between the Office of Interprofessional Student Learning & Service Initiatives and the Center for Community-Based Engagement & Learning.